leorickli/wordpress-aws/01 - Building a Three-Tier AWS Network VPC.md

 ### Creating the Route Table

 In the VPC service, select "Route tables" on the left side.
 You can see an already existing route table in the list, this route table is created by default when you create the VPC.
 Another thing you should know is that this one is called the "main" route table and it's private by default.
 We have to create a public route table.
 To do that, click on "Create route table", give it a name and choose our custom Dev VPC that we just created.
-On "Tags", give the the "Key" a "Name" and for "Value", you can it the same name as the route table.
+On "Tags", give the "Key" a "Name" and for "Value", you can it the same name as the route table.

 ![Screenshot 2023-05-25 at 16 30 38](https://github.com/leorickli/wordpress-aws/assets/106999054/ba7d8594-d822-45a9-a773-5027d2727b5e)